 One of the most appealing aspects of a production analysis is the fact that it lends itself to being expressed graphically, which can be beneficial to constructing a viable case.
 A simple line graph can be compelling, as the production rates can be easily seen over time.

 While seemingly straightforward, many potential pitfalls exist when preparing a production analysis such as the measured mile.
-Establishing causation, accounting for other productivity impacts, and ensuring that the work in the unimpacted period is sufficiently similar to that in the impacted period are issues that should be considered.
+Establishing causation, accounting for other effects on productivity, and ensuring that the work in the unaffected period is sufficiently similar to that in the affected period are issues that should be considered.
 Certain data analysis concerns must also be addressed, such as avoiding ramp up and down inefficiencies in the measured mile and ensuring that the baseline productivity rate encompasses an adequate amount of the total scope of work.
 In many cases, the resource and output data collected by the contractor is simply inadequate or the work varies to such a degree that a production analysis is not feasible.
 In these cases, another method of quantifying disruption must be found.

 Production analysis: industry studies

 With respect to the use of industry studies in evaluating productivity, the more common studies that may be used in a construction arbitration context are the following:

 - The MCAA Study – loss of productivity curves of the Mechanical Contractor Association of America, Inc (MCAA), which provide 16 different productivity factors and categorise the percentage of loss as minor, average and severe, ranging from 5 per cent to 40 per cent.

 - NECA studies – the National Electrical Contractors Association (NECA) has published multiple studies on productivity loss, one of which focuses exclusively on the effects of prolonged overtime programmes.

 - Leonard curves research – research that provides various levels of productivity loss based on the percentage of the number of change orders across 57 different electrical and mechanical jobs.